 Experiential Learning and Funding Support

-Financial assistance for graduate study in the School of Public Policy & Administration may be provided in the form of research
+Financial assistance for doctoral study in the School of Public Policy & Administration may be provided in the form of research

-assistantships generated by the SPPA-affiliated research and public service centers.
+assistantships generated by the faculty and SPPA-affiliated research and public service centers.

-Research assistantships in the centers are competitively awarded to full-time students
+Research assistantships are competitively awarded to full-time students

 who are registered for at least nine graduate-level credit hours in a regular semester.
 A